Does medical imaging really help you with your aches and pains?

 Audio file embed

-When we have an injury or pain, it is in our very nature to want to know the precise structure that hurts.
+When we have an injury or pain, it is in our very nature to want to know the precise structure that is causing us pain.

 After all, not knowing what hurts is like not knowing why you have a water leak in the basement: it's anxiety-provoking!